-Fats are essential components for our cells.
+Fats are essential components of our cells.
 However, fats work best and efficiently when they are in a natural state.
 The heat removes all excellent properties from fat.

 What do fats?

-- Fats are carriers for vitamins such as vitamin A, D, E, and K. These vitamins are soluble in fat.
+- Fats are carriers of vitamins A, D, E, and K. These vitamins are soluble in fat.

 - Fats are essential parts of cells and tissues in the body.

 - Natural fats act as the lubricant in the intestine, helping food move through the bowels.

 - Adipose tissue is filled with cells of fat.
 Adipose insulates our body.

 - Fat is essential for the brain and cholesterol.

 Why is Natural Fat the Best?

 Overheated fats can not be emulsified.
 Proper digestion happens when fat is emulsified.
 When fat is processed or overheated or created as a mixture of various chemicals, it loses value as nutrition, bringing vital components to our body.